GraphQL Tools

 }almyty detects GraphQL errors and reports them as tool execution failures, including the error messages from the API.

-Response Extraction
+Response extraction

-By default, the entire data object from the GraphQL response is returned
+By default, the entire data object from the GraphQL response is returned as

-in an agent pipeline to extract specific fields.
+pipeline to extract specific fields.

-Best Practices
+Best practices

-- Use variables — Never interpolate values directly into the query string
+- Use variables — never interpolate values directly into the query string

-- Name your operations — Helps with debugging and server-side logging
+- Name your operations — helps with debugging and server-side logging

 - Request only needed fields — GraphQL’s strength is selective field querying

-- Handle nullable fields — Many GraphQL schemas have nullable fields by default
+- Handle nullable fields — many GraphQL schemas have nullable fields by default

-- Test with GraphiQL — Verify your queries work before creating tools
+- Test with GraphiQL — verify your queries work before creating tools